 ... provides a competitive, sporting, and physically instinctive character for the spouse, but Kuja in bhava-7 does not directly harm the first marriage.

 As a matter of advice to those with Kuja in any rashi in bhava-7, but particularly when Kuja is strong, the spouses should take care to maintain their own rooms within the home.

 Whether male or female, the spouse needs "a room of one's own" with private sleeping quarters such as an artist's studio, private library, sewing room, guest bhava , or other space in which the warrior can rest without interference while preparing for next day's battle.
 If this space is provided, Kuja will maintain sexual interest in the marriage, all can be well.

-Mangala in bhava-7 will cast drishti upon bhava-2, thus the second marriage may be harmed by criticism, aggression, or warlike behaviors directed by the native toward the second spouse.
+[Mangala in bhava-7] will cast drishti upon bhava-2, thus the second lifepartnership may be affected by criticism, aggression, or warlike behaviors directed by the native toward the second spouse.

 Casting Mangala-drishti from bhava-2, natural maraka Kuja exacerbates any existing threat of shell-death of spouse.
 Should Kuja also function as a temporal maraka, the risk of spousal death during Vimshottari dasha periods of Kuja is increased.

 From dushthamsha bhava-8 , a number of marital problems may arise.

 Conditions of the death of the physical shell are sudden, and involve heat, metal implements, weapons, and penetrating or aggressive movement.
 Increased likelihood of the spouse's dying together in a battle with the forces of nature or with each other.